Understanding the terms TMJ and TMD

 What are the treatment options for TMDs?

 Once we make a diagnosis, our treatment goal is always to avoid surgery and instead provide non-invasive, therapeutic rehabilitation.
 This is true for children and adults.
 Treatment options depend on an individual patient’s condition, needs, and desired results.
-These options most commonly include non-invasive pain relief measures; and our prescribing customized, positioned orthotic appliances (not splints) to be worn for in the mouth during the day and/or the night for a short term (such as a few months).
+These options most commonly include non-invasive pain relief measures such as photo biomodulation (PBM) therapy, prolotherapy or prolozone injections, and/or laser therapy; and our prescribing customized, positioned orthotic appliances (not splints) to be worn for in the mouth during the day and/or the night for a short term (such as a few months).
 Some treatment plans involve physical medicine treatments to enhance the healing process and provide pain relief during rehabilitation.

 What else should I know about TMDs?